Accounts payable

 Purchases returns and allowances [Cr.]

-If the buyer maintains a purchases returns and allowances journal, the goods returned by him would be recorded in that special journal rather than in the general journal or journal proper.
+If the buyer maintains a purchases returns and allowances journal, then the goods returned by him would be recorded in that journal, rather than in the general journal.

 3. When an asset other than merchandise inventory is purchased on account:

-If an asset other than inventory such as plant, equipment, tools, furniture or some other fixed asset is purchased on account, the accounts payable liability is recorded as follows:
+When an asset other than merchandise inventory is purchased on account, the accounts payable liability is recorded by the buyer as follows:

 Relevant asset’s account [Dr.]